- Publish Date: 15-01-2018 / 8:27 PM

 - 3. Muscle cramps

 When you’re doing intense physical activities, it is normal for your muscles to feel tired.
 However, if you’re experiencing muscle cramps, then this may be a sign that you’re losing water and salt.
-Widespread tightness in your muscles is a sign of sodium deficit and is entirely different from an overworked tissue which is only experienced in a small area.
+Widespread tightness in your muscles is hydration symptoms and signs of sodium deficit and is entirely different from an overworked tissue which is only experienced in a small area.
 Sodium plays a crucial role in retaining water.
 Hence, it is also recommended to drink sports beverages that can replenish the sodium in your body.

 - 4. Headaches, lightheadedness, and disorientation